aoxrud-ww/web-accessibility-tips/README.md

 Some ways assistive technologies navigate a page is by reciting content on the page, like all links in a page.
 Screen readers will not describe the styling surrounding the entity they are reading.
-This poses a problem when there are many links that say "View more".
+This poses a problem when there are many links that don't have unique labels.

-For example: If there are links that say "View more" and nothing else, then screen reader users don't fully understand the context for the view more link.
+For example: Consider a page where there are many links that say "View more" and nothing else.
+When screen reader users recite all links on the page, they won't fully understand the context for the view more link.
+Providing additional context via one of the methods below can help.

 ### CSS hidden text